rvosa/bio-phylo/README.txt

 ACKNOWLEDGEMENTS

 The author would like to thank the BioPerl project for providing the community with a terrific toolkit that other software, such as this, can be built on (http://www.bioperl.org); Jason Caravas, Klaas Hartmann, Mark A. Jensen, Chase Miller and Aki Mimoto for their contributions (code and otherwise) to this project; and Arne Mooers from the FAB* lab (http://www.sfu.ca/~fabstar) for comments and requests.

+The research leading to these results has received funding from the [European Community's] Seventh Framework Programme ([FP7/2007-2013] under grant agreement n¡ [237046].

 SEE ALSO